A New Hospital for Cambridge, North Dumfries and the Waterloo Region

 The hospital not only needs more operating rooms (ORs), it needs larger ORs to accommodate the advanced equipment used in minimally invasive surgeries.

 While current inpatient rooms are safe, they do not meet the latest hospital building codes and infection control standards.
-By making them larger and mostly single occupancy, the new inpatient rooms will further decrease risks to patients as they will meet the toughest infection control standards and accessibility requirements.
+By making them larger and mostly single occupancy, the new inpatient rooms will further decrease risks to patients as they are designed with the toughest infection control standards and latest accessibility requirements.
 CMH is expanding from 143 to 197 inpatient beds.
 Almost 80% of them will be single occupancy.

 Visit Transformation CMH Frequently Asked Questions (FAQ)

 - Contract awarded for Cambridge Memorial Hospital's Capital Redevelopment Project - Sept.
 2, 2014

 - Five companies invited to bid on construction of new hospital - November 18, 2013